Sydney-Informatics-Hub/hello-nextflow/docs/session1/02_hellonf.md

 **Yay!
 We have just ran our first pipeline!**

-The console should look something like this:
+Our console should look something like this:

 ```console linenums="1"
 N E X T F L O W  ~  version 23.10.1